 |Hole||Location||From (m)||To (m)||Interval (m)||Zn (%)||Cu (%)||Ag (g/t)||Au (g/t)|

 Source: Beaufield Resources 2010-2011 Drilling Report (MERN GM 68108)

 A metallurgical study was done with the estimate and determined that recovery levels were very good, with a recovery ratio of up to 97% for zinc and up to 96% for copper were projected.

 An updated 43-101 resource calculation by Micon International is underway and will include additional drilling that was done on the deposit in the fall of 2013.
 The new resource estimate is expected by June 2014.

 At depth, the morphology of Tortigny deposit is not fully understood.
 Several important faults cross the deposits in multiple directions and small sulfides lenses seem to occur in several locations.
 A structural study of the deposit is underway which will assist with future exploration.

 The area within a 5 kilometres radius of the deposit is considered very prospective for further discoveries.
 Volcanic massive sulfide deposits tend to occur in clusters and in areas where volcanic activity was prevalent in the past.
 The presence of considerable regional geological tuffs formations around Tortingy indicates that the area witnessed considerable volcanic activity in the past.

 At the property level, several areas of interest have potential for gold and base metals discovery.
 One notable example is a large block of claims located in the southeast corner of the Troilus property.
-In 2013, a large massive sulfide boulder was assayed by Beaufield and returned assayed 8.01% copper and 20.07 g/t gold (July 24th, News Release).
-These areas are considered “grassroots” and further exploration work is planned for 2015 bv.
+In 2013, a large massive sulphide boulder was assayed by Beaufield and returned assayed 8.01% copper and 20.07 g/t gold (July 24th, News Release).
+These areas are considered “grassroots” and further exploration work is planned for the area.